kubernetes/kops/docs/cli/kops_create_secret_encryptionconfig.md

 ### Options

 ```
-  -f, -- string   Path to encryption config yaml file
+  -f, --filename string   Path to encryption config YAML file
-      --force     Force replace the kOps secret if it already exists
+      --force             Force replace the secret if it already exists
   -h, --help              help for encryptionconfig
 ```

 ### Options inherited from parent commands